olssonm/swish-php/README.md

 ];
 ```

-This may also be a good place to keep you payee-alias, callback-url and such, which you can then access with `config('swish.payee_alias)` etc.
+This may also be a good place to keep your payee-alias, callback-url and such, which you can then access with `config('swish.payee_alias')` etc.

 For convenience and security, you can use relative paths to reference your certificates.
-Laravel will automatically resolve these paths from the `⁠storage/app/private` directory.
+Laravel will automatically resolve these paths from the `storage/app/private` directory.

 ```env
 SWISH_CLIENT_CERTIFICATE_PATH=swish/client.pem # storage/app/private/swish/client.pem